mohamdassitv/users-app-starter/README.md

 ## Admin API for Bulk / Destructive Operations

+UI is for manual single deletes only.
+Each delete requires a one-time nonce (single‑use per row), enforces Host/Referer checks, and is rate limited (max 10/minute, 1/sec).
+For automation or bulk remediation use the Admin API below.

-User deletions and dataset resets are now restricted to a separate hardened service that is intentionally unusable from a normal browser (CORS blocked).
-The UI on port 8081 is read‑only for deletions and will respond 405 for `DELETE /api/users/:id` with a guidance message.
+User dataset resets and high‑volume or scripted deletions are restricted to a separate hardened service that is intentionally unusable from a normal browser (CORS blocked).

 Service: `http://localhost:8082`